pwjablonski/cn-sta-pitch/SLIDES.md

 Modeled after popular reality shows like _Rhythm and Flow_, _The Voice_, and _Next in Fashion_, each week students will:

 1. Be given a challenge based on a company client.
-2. Work in teams to create a stunning web design product by the end of the week.
+2. Work in teams to create a stunning web based product by the end of the week.
 3. Present their work in a mini-showcase each week all culminating in a final showcase at the end of the summer.

 Note: